StephLSohns/11Amod_0_skills/11Aclasses/class_1.md

-    listWaiterNames (lists the names of waiters on staff) clarifyExperienceType (clarifies experience level of waiters on staff) determineNumberOfWaitersNeeded (determines # of waiters needed for shift) countWaitedOnTables (counts # of tables waited on by scheduled waitstaff) changeApronType (changes the apron(uniform) attribute)
+    listWaiterNames (lists the names of waiters on staff) clarifyExperienceType (clarifies experience level of waiters on staff) decreaseNumberOfWaitStaff (decreases # of waiters working)
+    countWaitedOnTables (counts # of tables waited on by scheduled waitstaff) changeApronType (changes the apron(uniform) attribute)
     specifyworkShift (specifies type of shift worked)